raspberrypilearning/creating-resources/style-guide.md

 #### Inline code blocks

-It's recommended you use inline code blocks for language keywords, code snippets and some technical things like package names, e.g. "Install the package `python-picamera` to access the camera directly from Python."
+It's recommended you use inline code blocks for language keywords, code snippets and some technical things like package names, e.g. "Install the package `python-picamera` to access the camera directly from Python" and "Press `Ctrl + S` to save".

 ### Tables